-The need for reliable, resilient and consistent workflow operation has long been recognised [11].
-Early work in the area [10, 29] was essentially a logical continuation of database transaction theory and focussed on developing extensions to the classic ACID transaction model that would be applicable in application areas requiring the use of long duration and more flexible transactions.
-As the field of workflow technology matured, the applicability of exceptions to this problem was also recognised [24, 25] and [9] presented the first significant discussion on workflow recovery which incorporated exceptions.
-A key aspect of this work was the classification of exceptions into four types: basic failures, application failures, expected exceptions and unexpected exceptions.
-Subsequent research efforts into workflow exceptions have mainly concentrated on the last two of these classes and on this basis, the field has essentially bifurcated into two research areas.
+The need for reliable, resilient and consistent workflow operation has long been recognised.
+Early work in the area [8, 24] was essentially a logical continuation of database transaction theory and focussed on developing extensions to the classic ACID transaction model that would be applicable in application areas requiring the use of long duration and more flexible transactions.
+As the field of workflow technology matured, the applicability of exceptions to this problem was also recognised [20] and [7] presented the first significant discussion on workflow recovery which incorporated exceptions.
+It classified them into four types: basic failures, application failures, expected exceptions and unexpected exceptions.
+Subsequent research efforts have mainly concentrated on the last two of these classes.
 Investigations into expected exceptions have focussed previous work on transactional workflow into mechanisms for introducing exception handling frameworks into workflow systems.
-Research into unexpected exceptions has established the areas of adaptive workflow and workflow evolution [21].
+Research into unexpected exceptions has established the areas of adaptive workflow and workflow evolution [17].